waelchatila/greentable/README.md

 Greentable
 ==========

+Greentable produces HTML tables from an array without you having to deal with any HTML elements.
-Rails declarative html tables with export (csv,xls,pdf,xml) features.
+Greentable is an declarative approach to HTML tables and adds additional export (csv,xls,pdf,xml) features.

 Please note that the export module is still under development.